-Recent reports in the western media indicate that Pakistan needs as much as $10 billion to avoid an economic meltdown.
+Recent reports in the western media indicate that Pakistan needs as much as $10 billion to avoid an economic meltdown.and:

 Pakistan’s foreign currency reserves are falling fast and if forward liabilities are included, the real reserves may go down to $3 billion.
 This cannot meet the import bill of one whole month.